Social Media Guide

 6. Do not post anything to Facebook that you do not want others to see.
 While your group will most likely become an informal space, staff members should treat all interactions in the Facebook group professionally.

 7. You may post photographs of patients to the site only if you have a signed consent (for an adult patient) or parent’s/guardian’s consent (for a pediatric patient).
-Consents for both WUSM and a hospital partner should be obtained as appropriate.
+Consents for both WashU Medicine and a hospital partner should be obtained as appropriate.

 8. You may not tag any patients in photographs, and you may only refer to patients by first name when populating a photo description.